r-dbi/RSQLite/revdep/README.md

 Unexported objects imported by ':::' calls:
   ‘S4Vectors:::new_SimpleList_from_list’ ‘seqLogo:::pwm2ic’
   See the note in ?`:::` about the use of this operator.

-checking R code for possible problems ...
-NOTE .TAXIDToSpecies: no visible global function definition for ‘dbGetQuery’ .create_tables: no visible global function definition for ‘dbGetQuery’ .fixTAXID: no visible global function definition for ‘dbGetQuery’ .get_IDlist_by_query: no visible global function definition for ‘dbGetQuery’
-.get_Matrix_by_int_id: no visible global function definition for ‘dbGetQuery’
-.get_internal_id: no visible global function definition for ‘dbGetQuery’
-...
-9 lines ...
-  ‘dbGetQuery’
-.store_matrix_data: no visible global function definition for ‘dbGetQuery’
-.store_matrix_species: no visible global function definition for ‘dbGetQuery’ deleteMatrixHavingID,SQLiteConnection: no visible global function definition for ‘dbGetQuery’ getMatrixByName,SQLiteConnection: no visible global function definition for ‘dbGetQuery’
-Undefined global functions or variables: dbGetQuery
 ```

 ## tigreBrowserWriter (0.1.2)